Myōbudani Kiyoshi: Career

 Kiyoshi came from a family of farmers in Akan, Hokkaido.
 Already tall by the sixth grade of elementary school he was strong enough to help with the family business, but he had ambitions to become a sumo wrestler.
 In 1953 the yokozuna Haguroyama and Yoshibayama visited the area, and he decided to join Yoshibayama's Takashima stable.
 He made his professional debut in March 1954.
 When Yoshibayama set up his own stable whilst still active, Myōbudani went with him, and this stable later evolved into Miyagino stable after Yoshibayama's retirement.
 He reached the jūryō division in November 1957 and was promoted to the top makuuchi division in July 1959.
 He initially struggled at this level, being demoted back to jūryō a couple of times and not making a kachi-koshi or majority of wins against losses in makuuchi until November 1960, when he made an effort to be more aggressive on the dohyō.

-In September 1961 he was a runner-up in a top division tournament for the first time, taking part in an unusual three-way playoff for the yūshō or championship against Kashiwado and Taihō, with Taihō emerging as the winner.
+In September 1961 he was a runner-up in a top division tournament for the first time, taking part in an unusual three-way playoff for the yūshō or championship against Kashiwado and Taihō, losing to both and with Taihō emerging as the winner.
 After this tournament he was promoted to the sanyaku ranks for the first time at komusubi, although he was unable to maintain the rank.
 His fighting name or shikona had always been his own surname in combination with a variety of given names, but he changed it to Yoshibanada in January 1963 in honour of his stablemaster Yoshibayama.
 The change proved unsuccessful and he reverted to Myōbudani after only four tournaments.
 He earned his first kinboshi or win over a yokozuna as a maegashira in May 1964, and reached sekiwake in November 1964.
 After winning a sanshō or special prize in four consecutive tournaments from July 1964 to January 1965 there was speculation that he could reach ozeki, but it was not to be.
 Nonetheless he was runner-up in May 1965, and took part in another playoff, against Kashiwado in September 1965.
 He made his last sanyaku appearance in July 1967, and was a runner-up for the fourth and final time in September 1968.
 His overall top division record was 414 wins against 450 losses with 6 absences, a winning percentage of 48%.